 Random Forests: Ensembles of Decision Trees

 As we saw in the previous exercise, decision trees are prone to overfitting.
-This is one of the principle criticisms of their usage, despite the fact that they are highly interpretable.
+This is one of the principal criticisms of their usage, despite the fact that they are highly interpretable.
 We were able to limit this overfitting, to an extent, however, by limiting the maximum depth to which the tree could be grown.

-It turns out that there are powerful and widely-used predictive models that use decision trees as the basis for more complex procedures.
-In particular, we will focus here on random forests of decision trees.
-Random forests are examples of what are called ensemble models, because they are formed by combining other models.
+Perhaps of greater utility than using a single decision tree to model data, machine learning researchers have leveraged multiple trees as the basis for more complex procedures, resulting in some of the most powerful and widely-used predictive models.
+In this chapter, we will focus on random forests of decision trees.
+Random forests are examples of what are called ensemble models, because they are formed by combining other, simpler models.
 By combining the predictions of many models, it is possible to improve upon the deficiencies of any given one of them.

-Once you understand decision trees, the concept behind random forests is actually quite simple.
+Once you understand decision trees, the concept behind random forests is fairly simple.
 That is because random forests are just ensembles of many decision trees; all the models in this kind of ensemble have the same mathematical form.
 So, how many decision tree models will be included in a random forest?
 This is one of the hyperparameters, n_estimators, that needs to be specified when building a random forest model.
 Generally speaking, the more trees, the better.
 As the number of trees increases, the variance of the overall ensemble will decrease.
 This should result in the random forest model having better generalization to new data, which will be reflected in increased testing scores.
 However, there will be a point of diminishing returns after which increasing the number of trees does not result in a substantial improvement in model performance.

 So, how do random forests reduce the high variance (overfitting) issue that affects decision trees?
 The answer to this question lies in what is different about the different trees in the forest.
-There are two principle ways in which the trees are different, one of which we are already familiar with:
+There are two main ways in which the trees are different, one of which we are already familiar with:

 The number of features considered at each split

-The samples used to grow different trees
+The training samples used to grow different trees

 The number of features considered at each split